polinchw/kubernetes-pvc-snapshot/README.md

 9. The kubernetes pod will now be using the new volume.

-+ If you are dealing with a stateful set you will have to delete the existing pvc on the and use the exact same name when creating your new pvc(s).
++ If you are dealing with a stateful set you will have to delete the existing pvc and use the exact same name when creating your new pvc(s).
 The stateful sets have a predictable pvc name so this is why you have to delete the existing pvc first.
 Delete the running pods and the new ones will automatically mount to the new pvc(s).